Welcome to liter to kg, our website made for helping you with the liters to kilograms conversion.

-- 1 liter is equal to how many kg?
+Is 1 liter oil equal to 1 kg?

 If something about liter in kg remains unclear, or if you like to leave feedback, then fill in our comment form, or send us an email with the subject convert liter to kg.